laygond/Capstone-Karla-Self-Driving-Car/README.md

 | OpenMP | N/A | N/A |

 We are working on a fix to line up the OpenCV versions between the two.

+Carla will navigate the test track using waypoint navigation which will be generated based on the upcoming obtacles and traffic lights. each waypoint has an associatted target velocity.

+Troubleshooting Tips
+Keyboard Mappings: Use of certain keyboards can create issues unless the corresponding keyboard has been set in the VM.
+This is due to keyboard mappings.
+A frequent issue is special characters in passwords not being entered correctly when logging in.
+An example useage for VirtualBox is setting up an Italian keyboard.
+To do this, execute the following in a terminal localectl set-keymap it; localectl set-x11-keymap it.

+roscore ip: If the host network interface has multiple addresses (ex: ipv6 enabled) roscore will fail since hostname -I returns multiple ip, resulting into a invalid URL.
+One solution to this is to replace this line in .bashrc, export ROS_IP=`echo $( hostname -I)' , with this export ROS_IP=$( hostname -I | awk '{print $1}').

+Final waypoints which will be publishing to waypoint follower, a piece of code from autoware, runs at 30Hz so you can go as low as 30Hz with your ROS code.

+Important:
+dbw_node.py is currently set up to publish steering, throttle, and brake commands at 50hz.
+The DBW system on Carla expects messages at this frequency, and will disengage (reverting control back to the driver) if control messages are published at less than 10hz.
+This is a safety feature on the car intended to return control to the driver if the software system crashes.
+You are welcome to modify how the dbw_node.py code is structured, but please ensure that control commands are published at 50hz.

+Additionally, although the simulator displays speed in mph, all units in the project code use the metric system, including the units of messages in the /current_velocity topic (which have linear velocity in m/s).

+Finally, Carla has an automatic transmission, which means the car will roll forward if no brake and no throttle is applied.
+To prevent Carla from moving requires about 700 Nm of torque.

+0.1 m/s is the lowest speed of the car